The Planning Process

 Consultation is an important part of the DCO process as it enables everyone to comment on the proposals.
 The feedback received, along with further technical work and environmental studies, has informed the development of our proposals ahead of the submission of our DCO application to the Planning Inspectorate.

-Examination Phase
+Examination closed

 For more information about the planning process, please visit the Planning Inspectorate website here.